Prize-winners at the Livingston Lord Library*

 The Jamestown Prize

 The Omohundro Institute of Early American History and Culture offers a biennial, $3,000 cash prize to an exceptional book-length scholarly manuscript pertaining to the histories and cultures of North America from circa 1450 to1820, including related developments in the Caribbean, Latin America, Europe, and Africa —in short, any subject encompassing the Atlantic world in this period.
+This prize is no longer (as of 2 November 2018) being awarded.

 The K-K Awards